MicrosoftDocs/microsoft-365-community/Community/defining-a-power-platform-environment-strategy.md

 The Power Platform is Microsoft’s answer to the growing need in business for a way to build and customise professional-grade business solutions quickly, with the ability to connect to over 200 data sources including, SharePoint Online, Azure SQL, Twitter and more.

-An environment is a space to store, manage, and share your organization's business data, apps, and flows.
-It also serves as a container to separate apps that might have different roles, security requirements, or target audiences.
-How you choose to use environments depends on your organization and the apps you're trying to build.
-For example:

-•	You can choose to only build your apps in a single environment.
-•	You might create separate environments that group the test and production versions of your apps.
-•	You might create separate environments that correspond to specific teams or departments in your company, each containing the relevant data and apps for each audience.
-•	You might also create separate environments for different global branches of your company.

-For some, the concept of an ‘Environment’ in Power Platform is brand new.
-Unless you have been told or you have done your research, you would not know any different to there being a single environment or multiple.

 ## What type of environments are there?